Table of Contents

 Digital ads, on the other hand, offer an amazing range of possibilities for focusing on your ideal patient persona.
 Demographic data like location, age, gender, family size, income, home value, employment status and more are all available to choose from.
 On top of that, certain platforms allow you to zero in based on interests and online behavior.
 So if you decide that your “perfect” patient is a working mom in her mid-thirties who lives in a middle-class neighborhood and enjoys cooking… you’ll find her.

-Knowing exactly how well your digital marketing is performing is empowering.
+Knowing exactly how well your dental internet marketing is performing is empowering.
 Occasionally hearing patients mention that they saw your ad was once gratifying enough to convince you that your marketing was working.
 Today, however, data is everything.
 With proper reporting, you’ll know which ads are working best and whether you are spending too much or too little to reach your marketing goals.

 Types of digital ads dentists can use